gojuno/composer/README.md

   * Connected devices/emulators that will be used to run tests against.
 If not passed — tests will run on all connected devices/emulators.
 Specifying both `--devices` and `--device-pattern` will result in an error.
 Usage example: `--devices emulator-5554 emulator-5556`.
 * `--device-pattern`
   * Connected devices/emulators that will be used to run tests against.
 If not passed — tests will run on all connected devices/emulators.
 Specifying both `--device-pattern` and `--devices` will result in an error.
 Usage example: `--device-pattern "emulator.+"`.
+* `--install-timeout`
+  * APK installation timeout in seconds.
+If not passed defaults to 120 seconds (2 minutes).
+Applicable to both test APK and APK under test.
+Usage example (for 10 minutes timeout): `--install-timeout 600`.

 ##### Example